Coronavirus: 254 more cases, three deaths with figures of ‘considerable concern’

 He said the figures were of "considerable concern".
 He said the reproduction number was 1.3-1.7 nationally and case numbers are likely to double every 10-14 days if people do not work to break chains of tranmission.

-Of the cases notified today 115 are men / 133 are women 65 per cent are under 45 years of age.
+Of the cases notified today 115 are men, 133 are women and 65 per cent are under 45 years of age.
 It said 61 per cent are confirmed to be associated with outbreaks or are close contacts of a confirmed case while 24 cases have been identified as community transmission

-Dr Colm Henry, chief clinical officer, HSE, said; “There are currently 73 Covid -19 patients in hospital, 9 of these have been admitted in the past 24 hours.
-14 of these patients are in ICU.
+Dr Colm Henry, chief clinical officer with the HSE, said; “There are currently 73 Covid-19 patients in hospital, nine of these have been admitted in the past 24 hours.
+Fourteen of these patients are in ICU.
 We are seeing a sharp increase in rate of admissions of Covid-19 patients into our acute hospitals.
 We know that without a reversal of these trends, admissions can escalate rapidly to the point where our healthcare facilities will be under unsustainable pressure.
 It is more essential than ever that we all adhere to the basic measures which can weaken the virus in the community.”

 Figures are being watched closely in the capital.
 Earlier on Wednesday, Minister for Finance Paschal Donohoe said there is a “strong” and “very real” possibility that Dublin will be moved to level three in the Government’s plans for coping with the Covid-19 pandemic.